 C.O.P.E.: The Challenging

 Outdoor Personal

 Experience tests individual

 skills and agility.
 It offers

 exciting outdoor physical

 and mental challenges that

 attract and retain older

 scouts in Scouting.
 The

 underlying goals of a

 Project COPE course are

 consistent with Scouting:

 group activities are ideal for

 emphasizing the patrol

 method

 and developing teamwork and leadership skills, and individual activities promote personal growth.

 PROGRAM SCHEDULE

-Project C.O.P.E. is a week-long program offered from 10:00 - 11:50pm for youth (Ages 14 - 17) and from 2:00 - 3:50pm for adults (18+).
+Project C.O.P.E. is a week-long program offered from 2:30-4:30 PM for youth (Ages 14-17).